 Medical ophthalmologists (also known as ophthalmic physicians) are doctors who prevent, diagnose and treat medical eye conditions, many of which are related to systemic disease, such as diabetes.

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.

 Nature of the work

 Medical ophthalmologists are doctors trained in both general (internal) medicine and ophthalmology.
-They manage eye disorders that are particularly related to systemic (ie whole-body) disease such as diabetes, hypertension, atherosclerosis, inflammation, infection and malignancy.
+They manage medical eye disorders, many of which are related to systemic (ie whole-body) disease such as diabetes, hypertension, atherosclerosis, inflammation, infection and malignancy.
 Ocular inflammatory disorders may be the first manifestation of systemic disease and it is important that the whole patient is investigated and treated, not just the presenting organ.
-Their role is different from ophthalmologists who are specialists in the surgical and medical treatment of diseases and injuries in and around the eye.
+Their role is different from ophthalmic surgeons who are specialists in the surgical and medical treatment of diseases and injuries in and around the eye.